itsdavidmandal/hackingtools/README.md

-# hackingtools
+# Hacking Tools list

-This repo contains various resources related to hacking tools
+This repo is made to store some pdfs and resources related to tools used while pentesting or hacking.